 I am participating in the 2021 Boston Marathon® Jimmy Fund Walk: Your Way presented by Hyundai, taking steps toward the ultimate finish line: a world without cancer!

 As many of you know, my sister Alicia was first diagnosed in March of 2018 with DCIS which then became invasive.
-After a lumpectomy, it was staged 1B (ER+ , PR-, HER2+), and after two surgeries and lymph node removal she completed chemotherapy, radiation, she began hormone therapy and a year of adjuvant chemo (herceptin).
+After a lumpectomy, it was staged 1B (ER+ , PR-, HER2+), and after two surgeries and lymph node removal she completed chemotherapy, radiation, she began hormone therapy and a year of adjuvant chemo (Herceptin).
 She completed her last infusion in July of 2019.
 Five months later, she was overcome with pain in her ribs.
 She attributed this to a pulled muscle, but after weeks of discomfort, she went to urgent care.
 The doctors there saw masses on the ultrasounds in her liver and lungs, and sent her to the ER for a catscan.
 I raced into Boston, and after talking to her oncologist (after midnight), they decided to admit Alicia for a biopsy.
-The biopsy showed that cancer had metastasized in her liver and lungs, and she has been undergoing chemo ever since.
-She is currently on her 6th type of chemo.
+The biopsy showed that cancer had metastasized in her liver and lungs, and she began chemo again.